 Freshly roasted coffee releases carbon dioxide into the atmosphere.
 It’s why coffee bags inflate on the supermarket shelf, and why they have a vent to ensure they don’t burst.
 It’s also why, when coffee is fresh, it has a stronger, more potent smell to it.
 In short, oxygen is yet to consume and kill the coffee bean.
 And, like us humans, it’s most alive when it’s giving off more carbon dioxide.

 When coffee is ground for espresso, then, the release of carbon dioxide continues, and when an espresso shot is finally poured, micro-bubbles begin to form on the surface of the espresso crema as carbon dioxide tries to escape the cup.
 The trapped gas in the crema is trapped flavors, and it’s these that first hit the tongue.
 It’s also why a good coffee crema can sometimes hold the weight of a spoonful of sugar.

 Why is espresso crema important?

 Espresso crema is extremely important when gauging the extraction of your coffee.
-Although variables like bean freshness, grind size and the type of beans will affect the density of a crema, espresso crema will trap and retain essential flavours and minerals that make the perfect cup of espresso.
-Without it, we’d experience a significantly different flavour profile, which would likely consist of thin, light and dull flavours.
+Although variables like bean freshness, grind size and the type of beans will affect the density of a crema, espresso crema will trap and retain essential flavors and minerals that make the perfect cup of espresso.
+Without it, we’d experience a significantly different flavor profile, which would likely consist of thin, light, and dull flavors.

-However, a thick crema doesn’t always mean a balanced flavour profile.
+However, a thick crema doesn’t always mean a balanced flavor profile.
 If you under or over-extract your shot, for example, you may still have a thick crema.
-It’s this crema that traps and enhances sour or bitter flavours, rather than the balanced and sweet flavours.
+It’s this crema that traps and enhances sour or bitter flavors, rather than the balanced and sweet flavours.